 Supervisord will manage every subprocess it creates as long as the subprocess is alive.
 That’s why supervisord is referred to as a parental process for its “offspring” of subprocesses.

 Deployment provides Kubernetes with instructions for modifying or creating pod instances that carry a containerized app.
-Deployments can achieve numerous goals like enabling the rollout of updated code within a controlled environment, scaling the replica pod numbers, and rolling back the code to the previous deployment version in case you need to roll it back.
+Deployments can achieve numerous goals, like enabling the rollout of updated code within a controlled environment, scaling the replica pod numbers, and rolling back the code to the previous deployment version in case you need to roll it back.

-The most meaningful benefit that Kubernetes deployment brought to us is the automation system regarding various repetitive functions (scaling, updating in-production applications, deploying).
+The most meaningful benefit that Kubernetes deployment brought us is the automation system regarding various repetitive functions (scaling, updating in-production applications, deploying).

-This blog is also available on DZone, don’t forget to follow us there
+This blog is also available on DZone.
+Don’t forget to follow us there

 A Kubernetes cluster is a defined set of nodes.
 The nodes within Kubernetes architecture diagram serve the purpose of running containerized applications.
 Compared to virtual machines, clusters within Kubernetes cluster architecture are more flexible and lightweight, providing easy management, movement, and development of applications.

-The main differences between Docker and Kubernetes include the fact that Kubernetes runs across a cluster while Docker runs on one node.
+The main differences between Docker and Kubernetes include that Kubernetes runs across a cluster while Docker runs on one node.
 Another essential difference is that you can use Docker without Kubernetes, but for Kubernetes architecture to work, you need a container runtime to orchestrate.

 Kubernetes control plane is the brain of the Kubernetes architecture diagram.
 The control plane makes all the decisions and communicates with the data plane (the body) through kubelet.